 Other fruits might only be found in certain parts of the world – often because they’re too perishable to transport or there simply isn’t enough demand.
 Keep your eyes out, though, you never know what you’ll find.

-Yellow Exotic Fruits
+Exotic Yellow Fruits (With Pictures!)

 Barrel Cactus Fruit